Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Introduction

 {\bf Student-teacher v.s. actor-critic}.
 We may consider the initializer as a student model, and the solver as a teacher model.
 The teacher refines the initial solution of the student by a refinement process, and distills the refinement process into the student.
 This is different from the actor-critic relationship in (inverse) reinforcement learning \cite{abbeel2004apprenticeship, ziebart2008maximum, ho2016generative} because the critic does not refine the actor's solution by a slow thinking process.

-{\bf Associative memory}.
-The two models may also be considered as associative memory \cite{hopfield1982neural}.
-While the initializer is like sudden recall, the solver is like rumination, filling in and playing out details.

 {\bf Cooperative learning v.s. adversarial learning}.
-Our framework, belonging to cooperative learning, jointly learns a conditional energy-based model and a conditional generator.
-This is different from conditional generative adversarial nets (CGANs), where a conditional discriminator is simultaneously learned to help train the conditional generator.
-Unlike CGANs, our framework enables refinement by Langevin sampling.
-Additionally, our framework simultaneously trains both sub models and keep both of them after training, but CGANs will discard the discriminator once the generator mode is well trained.
+Our framework, belonging to cooperative learning \cite{xie2016cooperative,XieLuGao}, jointly learns a conditional energy-based model as the slow thinking solver and a conditional generator as the fast thinking initializer.
+This is essentially different from the conditional generative adversarial net (cGAN) \cite{goodfellow2014generative,isola2017image,mirza2014conditional}, where a conditional discriminator is simultaneously learned to help train the conditional generator.
+Our framework simultaneously trains both models and keeps both of them after training, while cGAN discards its discriminator once the generator model is well trained.
+In other words, our framework trains both the slow thinking solver (i.e., the energy-based model) and the fast thinking initializer (i.e., the generator), while cGAN only desires a fast thinking model (i.e., the generator).
+Thus, the advantage of our method over cGAN is that our method is equipped with a refinement process guided by the learned energy-based model.

-We apply our learning method to various conditional image generation tasks.
-Our experiments show that the proposed method is effective compared to other methods, such as those based on GANs \cite{goodfellow2014generative}.
+We apply our learning method to various conditional learning tasks, such as class-to-image generation, image-to-image translation, image inpainting, etc. Our experiments show that the proposed method is effective compared to other methods, such as those based on GANs \cite{goodfellow2014generative}.

+{\bf Amortized computation and temporal difference learning}.
+The solver is an iterative computing process.
+The initializer is an amortization of this process.
+The learning of the initializer can be considered temporal difference learning, where the finite steps of refinements produce the temporal difference to be distilled into the initializer.

+{\bf Learning from external and internal data}.
+The learning of the conditional energy function is from the training data, which we may call the external data.
+The learning of the initializer can be considered as learning from the internal data produced by the computational process of the solver.

+{\bf Policy, value, and control}.
+The initializer is similar to a policy network.
+The solver is similar to an iterative optimal control or planning process based on a value network.
+The conditional energy function is similar to a cost function.

+{\bf Vector-valued initializer and scalar-valued conditional energy function}.
+The initializer learns a mapping from an input to a high-dimensional output.
+The solver learns a scalar-valued conditional energy function.
+It is much easier to learn a scalar-valued function than a high-dimensional vector-valued mapping, so that the iterative refinement process guided by the learned energy function improves the initializer.